-Initial Investment \$2,500

-Subsequent Investments \$ 50

-Automatic Investment Plan \$ 50
+Subsequent Investments\$ 50Automatic Investment Plan\$ 50

-\ For retirement plans, the investment minimum is \$50 for each of the initial investment, subsequent investments and the automatic investment plan.
+For retirement plans, the investment minimum is \$50 for each of the initial investment, subsequent investments and the automatic investment plan.

-\\ Your account must already be established and satisfy the initial investment minimum.
+Your account must already be established and satisfy the initial investment minimum.

-The Fund reserves the right to change or waive the investment minimums and reserves the right to liquidate a shareholder's account if the value of shares held in the account is less than the minimum account size.
-The Fund also reserves the right to reject for any reason, or cancel as permitted or required by law, any purchase order.
-In addition, without notice, the Fund may stop offering shares completely, or may offer shares only on a limited basis, for a period of time or permanently.
+Each Fund reserves the right to change or waive the investment minimums and reserves the right to liquidate a shareholder's account if the value of shares held in the account is less than the minimum account size.
+Each Fund also reserves the right to reject for any reason, or cancel as permitted or required by law, any purchase order.
+In addition, without notice, a Fund may stop offering shares completely, or may offer shares only on a limited basis, for a period of time or permanently.